BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Dr. Dan Siegal (with his focus on secure attachment and interpersonal neurobiology), and Dr. Stephen Porges have worked together collaborating on the neuroscience of trauma, nervous system regulation, and interpersonal neurobiology.
 They are both leading figures in relational neuroscience, often appearing together in educational seminars and workshops to discuss how the "Window of Tolerance" (Siegel) and Polyvagal Theory (Porges) integrate to improve mental health and psychotherapy.

-The Window of Tolerance describes the OPTIMAL AROUSAL ZONE (Flow State) where individuals feel self regulated, have flexibility and can manage emotions, think clearly, and act from a grounded and confident place.
+The Window of Tolerance describes the OPTIMAL AROUSAL ZONE (Flow State) where individuals feel self regulated, have emotional flexibility and can effectively manage emotions, think clearly, and act from a grounded and confident place.

 This VENTRAL VAGAL PARASYMPATHETIC NERVOUS SYSTEM (Social Engagement state) is largely governed by the access to the "brake function" of the VAGUS NERVE, as explained in Polyvagal Theory.